M3NSA

 Mensa Ansah, better known as M3NSA is a British Ghanaian producer, composer, rapper, singer and filmmaker.
-Known for his recognisable sound and instinctual storytelling, while still being deeply rooted in his motherland, he has grown into an international sensation through the years because of his ability to navigate different languages, cultures, and art expressions.

 Early life

 M3NSA was born in 1981 at Accra, Ghana.
 He is the third son of Tumi Ebo Ansah, formerly a member of the Afro pop group, Osibisa.

 Musical career

-M3NSA begun as a member of The Lifeline Family.
+M3NSA began as a member of The Lifeline Family.
 A group he founded and worked with as a rapper.
 After the group was disbanded, he ventured music production and begun producing music for Reggie Rockstone.
 He later begun producing music for various Ghanaian musicians, some of which include Samini, KK Fosu, Obour and Tic Tac.

 As a music artiste, M3NSA has toured with musicians such as the Wu-Tang Clan, and The Roots.
-M3NSA's works have gained recognition from KORA Awards, MOBO Awards, and Ghana Music Awards.